microsoft/react-native-code-push/CONTRIBUTING.md

 # Contributing

-## Building the plugin
+## Using the plugin

 ### Environment setup

-`node.js` and `npm` are needed for building this project. `npm` comes bundled with the `node.js` installer.
+`node.js` and `npm` are needed for using this project. `npm` comes bundled with the `node.js` installer.
 You can download the `node.js` installer here: https://nodejs.org/download/.

 Once you have installed `node.js` and `npm`, install the dev dependencies for the project.